matteobutano/optimal_crowds/README.md

 # Optimal Crowds

 The optimal_crowds package helps you simulate the dynamics of a crowd of human beings moving through an environment towards an exit or a goal.
-The algorithm allows for  two methods of simulation, an Agent-Based Model (ABM) and a Mean-Field Game (MFG).
+The algorithm allows for  two methods of simulation, an optimal control theory powered Agent-Based Model (ABM) and a Mean-Field Game (MFG).
 To know more about the theory behind read the wiki!
 Once the room is set up, both methods can be chosen to perform the simulation.

 ### How to install